 Html5 vs Flash, from being a sanctuary of multimedia for gaming to fading into the background as an alternative to HTML5, what happened that inverted the world for Flash?
-Why is Adobe Flash player retiring from the place it completely ruled?
-We would be discussing all of that and more in this blog relating to the ‘game changing’ versions of HTML5 games and Flash Games.
+Why is Adobe Flash player retiring from the place it completely ruled? is Html better than Flash?
+We would be discussing all of that and more in this blog relating to the ‘game changing’ versions of HTML5 vs Flash Games.

 In 2005, when Adobe purchased Macromedia and its whole line of products, it made significant changes in the scripting abilities of the software and also added 3D support.
 Soon after, they developed ‘Adobe AIR’ in 2008 that constituted extraordinary gaming abilities, unmatched by any other at that time and it received enormous success.
 What happened next was almost tragic.

 There were certain demerits that could not be overlooked for Flash.
-At present very limited websites use Flash, which are either dormant and never been updated or simply dead.
+At present very limited websites use Flash, which is either dormant and has never been updated or simply dead.
 So, what are the disadvantages that Flash puts us in while playing web games?

-- Plugins– You need to install the Flash player plugin.
-If you have an outdated version then you need to update your Flash player.
+You need to install the Flash player plugin.
+If you have an outdated version then you need to update your flash player.
 This is a rather time consuming and irrelevant part just to play a game over a website.
-Also, there are newer technologies that do not require a third-party plugin, thus reducing it to a baggage.
+Also, there are newer technologies that do not require a third-party plugin, thus reducing it to baggage.

-- Accessibility- It is devised to provide cross-browser accessibility.
-So, it can run in any web browser like Chrome, Safari, Firefox, Edge etc. This easily gives an upper hand to developers on functional flexibility.
+It is devised to provide cross-browser accessibility.
+So, it can run in any web browser like Chrome, Safari, Firefox, Edge, etc. This easily gives an upper hand to developers on functional flexibility.
 In addition to that, the Cache Manifest technique of HTML5 allows games to store data in the cache.

-It enables developers to create games easily for multiple-platforms, devices, operating systems etc. by providing an opportunity to create engaging games irrespective of its resolution, screen size and requirements.
+It enables developers to create games easily for multiple-platforms, devices, operating systems, etc. by providing an opportunity to create engaging games irrespective of their resolution, screen size, and requirements.

-These were the additional features that HTML5 games provided to its users.
+These were the additional features that HTML5 games provided to their users.
 It can be said that the emergence of HTML5 put Flash on the back seat but there can be no comparison that can be made between the two.
 The contribution to the legacy of games developed on flash would always be remembered in the history of the internet.
-If you wish to play flash games even after its shut down in 2020, here is a way you can do that.
+Many flash games are converted to Html to escape death.
+If you wish to play flash games even after they shut down in 2020, here is a way you can do that.

 As of now, HTML5 is the present of game development and it is flourishing with no shackles.
 How it is going to frame the future of the gaming industry, can be read at How Does Advent of HTML5 Games are Boon to the Today’s Gaming Industry.